Elliptic curves and Fourier coefficients of meromorphic modular forms: Proof of and

 By \Cref{k=4-hypergeom-theorem},

 It thus suffices to show that

 This congruence should follow from the hypergeometric machinery, though an explicit reference seems hard to find.
-As the proof is solely hypergeometric and unrelated to the main discussion of this paper, we will only write a sketch here. \footnote{The author plans to write a separate and self-contained note on the proof of this congruence in details.}
+Here we write a sketch of the proof and refer to the expository note \cite{3f2-congruence} for an explicit proof of this congruence.

 Write $c=j(C)$ and consider the elliptic curve